BWMS Commissioning Testing

 How we can assist

 Our organization is an approved Service Supplier by multiple IACS members.
-We bear approvals from the American Bureau of Shipping (ABS, Bureau Veritas (BV) & Det Norske Veritas (DNV), while we have been readily audited and accepted by Nippon Kaiji Kyokai (Class NK) and Registro Italiano Navale (RINA), pending the final certificates to be issued.
+We bear approvals from the American Bureau of Shipping (ABS, Bureau Veritas (BV) & Det Norske Veritas (DNV), LR, Nippon Kaiji Kyokai (Class NK) and Registro Italiano Navale (RINA).

 We offer detailed analysis onboard the vessels for the size class of larger or equal to 50 um and a choice of indicative (PAM Fluorometry) or detailed (Epifluoresence Microscopy) for the size class of organisms with size between 10 and 50 um, offering to our clients quick (within 6 hrs) and undisputable reports without grey areas and uncertainty to the results.